varma-prasad/SQL-for-Analytics/README.md

 ###  Overview

-The powerful usage of SQL tool to fetch data from Database is demonstrated.
+The usage of SQL Programming language is used to fetch data from Database is demonstrated.
-There are three problem statements related to Customer orders, Employee incentives and research papers from an university.
+There are three problem statements related to Customer orders, Employee incentives and research papers of an university.
 ---

 ## Technical Aspect